Purse repair rings 0.30mm, 1.18mm I.D.

 The material removed from cutting affects their appearance and function to a certain degree.

-It's a bigger concern for micro rings but not a deal breaker.
+It's a bigger concern for micro rings.

 Simple math explains it.
 A 14ga ring (1.6mm) with an inner diameter of 10mm and a